ksaelim42/Web-Server/README.md

 $ ./webserv configs/multiServ.conf
 ```

-The program will display domain and port that are listening
+The program will display domain and port that are listening<br>
 <img src="images/execute_program.png" width="400">

 You can access web pages on browser via URIs<br>